sophi-li/OKRs-self-learning/README.md

 ## Projects
-Just start building something, <em>anything</em>!
-I got stuck on trying to build the next big thing, but that really got me stuck with doing nothing because a large project seemed so daunting.
-Start small, which will allow you to build your skills and skills incrementally.
+Just start building something, *anything*!
+I got stuck on trying to build the next big thing, but that got me nowhere because I never got started since a large project with a million features seemed too daunting.
+Start small, which will allow you to build your skills and project size incrementally.

 Some ideas for smaller projects:
 - Creating a Chrome Extension